Alex Ebert: Ima Robot

 Ebert began writing and recording music (primarily rap) with his longtime friend Tim "Timmy the Terror" Anderson in 1997.
 The duo, occasionally joined by local DJs and longtime friends Oliver "Oligee" Goldstein and Jason "One Three/ComputerJay" Taylor, recorded demos under various names with various other members until they settled on a final name in 1999, Ima Robot, which originated from an inside joke between Anderson and Ebert.
 With Goldstein as an official third member, Ima Robot began recording demos and performing shows around Los Angeles.
 The band was signed to Virgin Records on 2002.
-Their first full-length album released on September 6, 2003, was the self-titled Ima Robot, which featured the singles "Dynomite" and "Song #1".
+Their first full-length album released on September 6, 2003, was Ima Robot, which featured the singles "Dynomite" and "Song #1."
 After the departure of Goldstein (and other members), bassist Filip Nikolic joined in 2005.
 On September 12, 2006, Ima Robot released their second album Monument to the Masses which featured the singles "Creeps Me Out" and "Lovers in Captivity".
 In April 2007, the band won their independence from Virgin Records and continued to work unsigned under the management of Alexis Rivera of Echo Park Records.
 The song "Gangster" premiered on the band's MySpace on April 15, 2008, with its lyrics posted in a blog entry by the band.
 In 2010 the band announced the upcoming release of their new album, Another Man's Treasure, and released the song "Ruthless" on the Internet.
 They are now being represented by Anderson's Werewolf Heart label.
 Ebert was quoted as saying that "most of the songs were recorded between two and four years ago", but that he looks forward to making music with Anderson and Nikolic again.
 Ebert expressed frustration with the corporate limitations on the band, saying he "pretty unironically ended up feeling like a robot by the end of the process because of the major label thing."